Pesquisa-UFCAT/metapy/index.md

 </table>

 {: .note }
 > If you have any suggestions or error reports regarding the algorithm's functioning, please inform us by email: `wanderlei_junior@ufcat.edu.br`.
-We will be happy to improve the platform.
+We will be happy to improve the framework.

 <h2>Requirements and install</h2>